 What is a Health Care Advocate?

 A health care advocate is someone who can help you or your loved one navigate the health care system.
-Advocates can be a friend or family member.
-They can also be paid professionals who have experience in health care and help people who don’t have an advocate already or who need expert help.
+Advocates can be a friend or family members.
+They can also be paid professionals who have experience in health care and help people who don’t have an advocate already or need expert help.

-- Make sure you understand your rights
+- Make sure you know your rights

-- Go over hospital bills and talk with the insurance company about charges.
+- Go over hospital bills and talk with the insurance company about charges

 - Research conditions and treatments

-- Keep track of paperwork, appointments, and medication lists to be prepared for every appointment.
+- Keep track of paperwork, appointments, and medication lists to be prepared for every appointment

 Why Health Care Advocates are Important

-Doctors and other medical professionals are knowledgeable and experienced but they won’t always understand what works for you.
+Doctors and other medical professionals are knowledgeable and experienced, but they won’t always understand what works for you.
 You might even feel pressured into making decisions about treatment without fully understanding its implications for you or your loved one.

 An advocate can help walk you through these choices and help you figure out what you want to do without exerting pressure.
 They are there to help you or your loved one.
-An advocate might even find something that a medical professional missed or hadn’t considered before.
+An advocate might find something that a medical professional missed or hadn’t considered before.

 Health care advocates are there to help you or your loved one.
-Whether it’s just taking notes or asking questions their focus is to help you understand and get the most out of the health care system.
+Whether it’s just taking notes or asking questions, their focus is to help you understand and get the most out of the health care system.